IsabelWh/DataAnalysisProjects/AWdashboard.md

 ## About the Data

--The data provided consists of 7 csv files:
+-The data provided consists of 7 csv files: Calendar, Customer, Territories, Sales, Returns, Products, Product Categories
-  -Calendar
-  -Customer
-  -Territories
-  -Sales
-  -Returns
-  -Products
-  -Product Categories

 ## Actions using PowerBI: